-The facility PREA Compliance Manager is MSgt.
-David Harruff.
-He is identified in policy and organization charts.
-MSgt.
-Harruff states he has sufficient time to perform his duties as PREA Manager.
-He is also the 5 SFS Standards and Evaluation Director.
+The facility PREA Compliance Manager is Dawn Wood.
+She is identified in policy and organization charts.
+Ms. Wood states she has sufficient time to perform her duties as PREA Compliance Manager.

 Finding: (compliant) The agency and facility has appropriate policy in place and meet the elements of this standard.
 A PREA Coordinator and a PREA Compliance Manager are identified and assigned.
 Policy is in place to implement and maintain zero tolerance toward all forms of sexual abuse and harassment.